 What Parents Can Do to Keep Their Teens Safe

-Parents can take action to keep their teens safe, even when they are not driving with them.
-One of the most important steps parents can take is setting a good example.
-Always buckle up before you begin driving and make sure all your passengers have done the same.
+Following these Indianapolis car accident attorney teen driver tips can help parents keep their teens safe, even when they are not driving with them.
+As a parent, one of the most important steps you can take is setting a good example.
+Always buckle up before you begin driving, and make sure all of your passengers have done the same.

 Educating your teen about the importance of seat belt use can also help your child gain an understanding of this potentially life-saving safety mechanism.
 Put in writing the rules and driving restrictions on which both you and your teenager agree.
 Parents should also continue to remind teenagers that driving without a seat belt is against the law and enforce strict punishments, such as loss of driving privileges, if their a son or daughter is ever found to be driving without being buckled in.